 Which is your signature dish/dishes?

-I do not believe in the term signature, my style and sensibility of my craft speaks louder than a dish.
+I do not believe in the term signature, my style and sensibility of my craft speak louder than a dish.

 What is the philosophy and ethos behind the food you cook?